DK429/timingdiagrams/README.md

-# Signal Plan Checker — v1.1.3-alpha
+# Signal Plan Checker — v1.1.4-alpha
-This build focuses on the **hidden extended canvas** for plan debugging.
-You can edit UTC plans per junction, toggle double-cycle, and inspect rendering with zoom/fit.
-Intergreens are respected as non-green gaps; min-green enforcement will be added next.
+Gated rendering so editing/validation is safe:
+- Editing any data highlights **Validate** and **Plot**, and disables drawing until Validate passes and Plot is pressed.
+- Validation now checks **stage transitions** against the intergreen matrix (wrap-around included).
+- Hidden extended canvas remains the development surface with zoom and Fit.